 The Postgraduate Certificate in Information Technology (PGCertInfoTech) has been designed to allow students with undergraduate qualifications in areas other than IT to gain functional IT skills.

 Graduates of the PGCertInfoTech can gain entry to related masters-level programmes or to entry-level workplace positions.
 Students will gain fundamental skills in software development, including object-oriented programming and design, web technologies and databases.
-It can be regarded as the preparatory year for a Master of Information Technology.
+It can be regarded as the preparatory step for a Master of Information Technology.

-Students must have completed the requirements for a suitable bachelors degree from the University of Auckland or an equivalent degree qualification as approved by Senate or its representative.
+Students must have completed the requirements for a suitable bachelors degree from the University of Auckland or an equivalent degree qualification, with a GPA of at least 4.0.

 The Postgraduate Certificate in Information Technology is a 60-point taught programme.

 Students take highly practical, hands-on and labbased courses that are exclusive to the programme.

-Duration: Full-time programme taken over 12 weeks from initial enrolment in early November.
-Part-time taken over Semester One and Two.
+Full-time programme taken over one semester.
+Late-year semester (November to February), Semester One and Semester Two.
+Part-time in Semester One and Two.

-Dr Ian Warren at ian-w@cs.auckland.ac.nz
+ict@auckland.ac.nz

-Bachelor of Science (Honours) (BSc(Hons))
+Bachelor of Science (Honours) (BSc(Hons)) in Computer Science

 BSc(Hons) is our premier degree for students who want to understand the frontiers of Computer Science.
-After graduating with your BSc(Hons), it is possible to progress to a masters degree (MSc); students gaining first or second class division one honours may be eligible for direct entry to a doctorate (PhD).
+After graduating with your BSc(Hons), it is possible to progress to a masters degree (MSc); students gaining First or Second Class Division One honours may be eligible for direct entry to a doctorate (PhD).